daxgames/kitchen-vagrant/README.md

 If this value is `nil` or `false` then the console will be hidden, if `true` the console will be visble.

-This is particularly helpful for debugging Virtualbox/VMware Fusion Windows guests along with adding `clipboard: bidirectional` to the customize section.
+This is particularly helpful for debugging local Virtualbox/VMware Fusion/VMware Workstation guests along with adding `clipboard: bidirectional` to the customize section.

 ### <a name="config-customize"></a> customize